 16. Ranks don’t always determine skills.

 I know smurf players.
 Their main account is high level but creates another one to feed on the low ranks.
-Maybe they attain satisfaction in showing-off or destroying the weak.
-Or perhaps they just want to play with their friends on a lower tier.
+Maybe they attain satisfaction in showing off or destroying the weak.
+Or perhaps they want to play with their friends on a lower tier.

 17. People will blame everyone except themselves.

 How often do we witness a player blaming everyone?
-Whether its the tank, the marksman, the mage, the off-lane, the assassin, and others but never takes the blame?
-They think that every bad outcome is a fault of someone else.
+Whether it’s the tank, the marksman, the mage, the off-lane, the assassin, and others but never takes the blame?
+They think that every bad outcome is the fault of someone else.

 Real Life.
 So many people believe that they are incapable of making mistakes.
 However, they are sometimes blind to their own weakness.
 It is a particular skill to own the fault if there are any.
 Acknowledge it and ask for forgiveness or help.